bareos/bareos/docs/manuals/en/new_main_reference/source/Configuration/CustomizingTheConfiguration.rst

 The Bareos :ref:`configure <section-bcommandConfigure>` command requires a configuration directory structure, as provided by the subdirectory approach.

-From Bareos :index:`Version >= 16.2.4 <pair: bareos-16.2.4; Subdirectory Configuration Scheme used as Default>` on, new installations will use configuration subdirectories by default.
+From Bareos :sinceVersion:`16.2.4: Subdirectory Configuration Scheme used as Default` on, new installations will use configuration subdirectories by default.

 .. _section-ConfigurationResourceFileConventions: